miguee20/programacion_web_2025/README.md

 ```
 docker-compose exec web python manage.py createsuperuser
 ```
-Follow the instructions to create an admin user.
+This is the credentials that i used:
+ - admin
+ - admin@example.com
+ - admin123

 ### 6. Access the application